Gavin1Johnson/Bluetooth-Firework-Controller/README.md

 ****** 3D printing the Enclosure ******

   After the circuit is built, it should be installed in an enclosure.
-I included the STL files for a 3D printable enclosure I designed for this system.
+I included the STL files for a 3D printable enclosure I designed for this project.
 "The enclosure has space under the circuit board that will fit the 3s LIPO".